SoftUni-Internal/interactive-content/EN/03-Polymorphism/01-Polymorphism.md

 We can not have two methods with the same name and the same parameters, **the name of parameters does not matter**!

-Lets see this simple example:
+Let us see this simple example:

 ``` java
 class Calculation {